Modern Bees

 Is it really from the hives in the provenance table?

 Yes.
-Every jar is bottled from a single 2026 season pool drawn from those four blocks.
-We can tell you which hive pallet contributed because every hive carries a Nectar tag we sync at pull.
-The full manifest is public at modernbees.farm/receipts/spring-2026.
+Every jar is bottled from a single 2026 fall season pool drawn from those four blocks.
+The full manifest is public at modernbees.farm/receipts.

 Do you ship outside the Lower 48?